emard/esp32ecp5/README.md

 used for direct programming and they don't relate to actual files on ESP32 filesystem.

-if using "lftp", syntax is different, use option "-o" like this:
+if using "lftp", syntax is different, use option "-o" and prepend "/" like this:

     lftp 192.168.4.1:/> put blink.bit -o /fpga
     lftp 192.168.4.1:/> put blink.bit -o /flash@0